 Music has been part of my life for as long as I can remember.
 When I was three, I was given a recorder by a very sweet couple who lived next door to us.
 I learned a little about it, and could play the simple tunes that came with the instrument – but I soon forgot about it!
 Even though I didn’t continue with the recorder at the time, my love of music only grew.
-Over the years, I tried a few instruments – french horn, piano – but once I started playing the violin, I knew I would be a string player for life.
+Over the years, I tried a few instruments – french horn, piano – but once I started playing the violin, I was hooked.
 When my first viola came home (which my 13-year old son now plays), I was in love!
 It’s been my primary instrument since about the seventh grade.

 I played off and on during the years after my first two children were born, but never consistently until our twins began to show interest in music when they were very small.
 But it wasn’t until I volunteered to teach music to Kindergarten and first grade students at a school in Lakeside, that I realized how much I had missed having music in my daily life.
 Many hours of study, lessons, and practice later, I am a better musician now than I have ever been; and, thanks to not playing consistently for a few years, I also have a valuable perspective in having to relearn my instruments.

 Community orchestras, weddings, entertainment gigs, and quartets have made up the bulk of my playing over the last 10 years.
 Some of my favorite time was spent with Equinox Quartet, playing music from the Renaissance up through the Baroque period, and working with the children of East County Youth Symphony.
 We’re now in Fort Worth, Texas, and I’ve found a new musical home – the Fort Worth Civic Orchestra.